Are you looking to learn about landlord and tenant law in Idaho?

 - When the landlord can’t provide habitability in the rental property anymore and fails to make necessary repairs to keep the property safe, the tenant will have the chance to legally terminate their lease.

-- Under Federal law, service members can terminate their lease thirty days before the next payment period when they have to change the station or get deployed and relocated.
+- Under Federal law, service members can go through with a lease termination thirty days before the next payment period when they have to change the station or get deployed and relocated.

 - A tenant is likely to have a proper ground for lease termination when their landlord is liable for harassment.
 For example, landlords that continuously ignore the entry requirements defined in the Idaho lease agreement may constitute harassment.